 Battery life is also important.
 You are going to be relying heavily on your phone, so buy one with a good battery, and invest in a power pack to use in emergencies.
 If you want to keep a record of your journey buy one with a good camera, and plenty of storage space to hold the photos and videos you take.

 You need to invest in both high-quality bags and wallets.
 It is going to get a lot of use, so opt for one with double stitching, and strong handles.

 Before you leave to think about the activities you want to enjoy and the type of weather you are likely to encounter on your travels.
 You can then use those details to put together your packing list.

 The minimum you need to take is three t-shirts, three sets of underwear, a spare pair of jeans or trousers, and a smart shirt.
 That way you will be able to eat in a good restaurant or be able to dress to impress for a date or a job interview.

 You also need at least one jumper or a hoodie and a lightweight, showerproof jacket to keep you warm on colder days.
-In some climates, a pair of lightweight waterproof trousers is also a good idea.
-It is also important to pack, or wear, a good pair of closed in shoes that are comfortable enough to be worn all day.
+In some climates, a pair of lightweight waterproof trousers are also a good idea.
+It is also important to pack, or wear, a good pair of closed-in shoes that are comfortable enough to be worn all day.
 You never know when you will need to walk a long distance.

 The clothing you choose should be easy to wash and get dry quickly.
 If you pack three of most items you can usually manage.
 That way you will be wearing one set of clothes; have one waiting to be washed, and another set drying.
 If you are planning to be away for several months, budget to throw items away and replace them as you go.
 Most items of modern clothing do not last long when they are worn every three days.